Ad Blocker Detected

 (CaMKK).
 CaMKKs not only activate the CaMK but also activate the AMP-activated protein kinases AMPK involved in the regulation of the energy balance in the hypothalamus.

 CaMKK2, similar to CaMK family, contains three domains; C-terminal, N-terminal and a central catalytic domain possessing Ser/Thr kinase.
 The centrally located catalytic domain contains autoinhibitory and calcium-binding regions.
-CaMKK2 catalyzes phosphorylation of the key threonine residues located in the activation loop of the CaMK1 and CaMK4 and enhances their kinase activity.
+CaMKK2 catalyzes the phosphorylation of the key threonine residues located in the activation loop of the CaMK1 and CaMK4 and enhances their kinase activity.

 CamKK2 possesses kinase activity even in the absence of Ca++/CaM binding, an autonomous activity.
 To confirm the presence of this activity, researchers mutated a region of the 23 amino acid located on the N-terminal to the catalytic domain of the CaMKK2 and found that mutated CaMKK2 showed increased autonomous activity without any alteration in the Ca++/CaM dependent activity.

 Calcium controls many cellular processes such as muscle contraction and neuronal signal transmission.
 In both cases, it acts as a second messenger involved in the downstream signaling cascade activation.
-In the neurons, calcium plays an important role in the synthesis and secretion of neurotransmitters and morphology of the dendritic cells.
+In the neurons, calcium plays an important role in the synthesis and secretion of neurotransmitters and the morphology of the dendritic cells.
 The main signaling of the calcium involves the Ca++ dependent pathway such as Ca++/CaM dependent protein kinase signaling pathway.

-It has been found that absence of the CaMKK2 is associated with the loss of long-term nerve impulse transmission at the hippocampal CA1 synapses and also decreases activation of the cAMP response-element binding protein in the hippocampus.
-Proper initiation and maintenance of the synaptic plasticity in the hippocampal CA1 neurons require morphological changes in the dendritic spines because dendritic cells constitute the main structural basis of the memory formation.
+It has been found that the absence of the CaMKK2 is associated with the loss of long-term nerve impulse transmission at the hippocampal CA1 synapses and also decreases activation of the cAMP response-element binding protein in the hippocampus.
+Proper initiation and maintenance of the synaptic plasticity in the hippocampal CA1 neurons require morphological changes in the dendritic spines because dendritic cells constitute the main structural basis of memory formation.

 Study of the cultured neurons revealed that regulation of the axonal growth, cone morphology and outgrowth, spine and synapse formation requires CaMKK/CaMK1 signaling cascade induced by Ca++/CaM.
 It has also been found that CaMKK along with CaMK1, a p21-activated kinase interacting exchange factor (βPIX), and a G-protein linked kinase interacting protein-1 (GIT1) to form a multiprotein complex that leads to the regulation of the actin dynamics during the cytoskeleton remodeling.
-Thus, neuronal cytoskeleton remodeling and memory formation both involves CaMKK2/CaMK1 signaling cascade.
+Thus, neuronal cytoskeleton remodeling and memory formation involve CaMKK2/CaMK1 signaling cascade.

-Similarly, in the hypothalamic neuronal cells are called arcuate nucleus (ARC).
+Similarly, in the hypothalamic neuronal cells are called the arcuate nucleus (ARC).
 ARCs are involved in the regulation of electrical activity and the release of orexigenic neuropeptide-Y (NPY), and NPY/Agouti-related protein (AgRP) required for the positive regulation of the feeding behavior.
 While the pro-opiomelanocortin neurons secret the α-melanocyte-stimulating hormone that inhibits the feeding behavior.
 Therefore, AgRP inhibits the activity of the pro-opiomelanocortin neurons and serves as a modulator.

 Ghrelin is a hormone produced in the intestine that acts on the hypothalamic NPY/AgRP neurons releasing them to exert a potential orexigenic effect.
 Ghrelin exerts its effect when it binds the ghrelin receptor, Gq-coupled growth hormone secretagogue receptor, in the hypothalamic neuron cells.
 Ghrelin binds to the receptor and leads to the Ca++/CaM dependent CaMKK2 signaling pathway that leads to the expression of the NYP/AgRP genes in the hypothalamic neurons.

 CaMKK2 signaling plays an important role not only in neurons but also in other tissues.
-As, for example, in adipose tissues and liver, it plays an important role in the glucose metabolism.
+As, for example, in adipose tissues and liver, it plays an important role in glucose metabolism.
 In adipose tissue, the formation of the adipocytes via adipogenesis is directly related to the expression of the CaMKK2 and inhibition of the CaMKK2 signaling enhances the adipogenesis.

 While in the case of the liver, it has been observed that acute reduction of the hepatic CaMKK2 leads to the reduced blood sugar level in the mice fed with a regular or high-fat diet.
 In fact, a deletion mutation of the CaMKK2 (inactivated CaMKK2 signaling pathway) prevents the up-regulation of the key enzymes of the gluconeogenesis and the consequence is reduced blood glucose level.